Be a Volunteer Note Taker

 Make a Difference

 The Note Taking program ensures that students with disabilities are able to access lecture material, which they may otherwise not have access to.
-Students who require the services of a note taker may have difficulties taking notes due to a physical disability, vision or hearing loss, mental health, chronic health disabilities, a learning disability or ADHD.
+Students who require the services of a note taker may have difficulties taking notes due to a physical disability, vision or hearing loss, mental health condition, chronic health disability, learning disability or ADD/ADHD.